Create Power BI Reports on Real-Time Unbounce Data

 • CallbackURL: Set this to the Redirect URI you specified in your app settings.

-After creating a DSN, follow the steps below to connect to the Unbounce DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Unbounce ODBC DSN from Power BI Desktop:

-4. Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Unbounce data with other data sources, pivot Unbounce columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Unbounce data with other data sources, pivot Unbounce columns, and more.
 Power BI detects each column's data type from the Unbounce metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Unbounce data.
 When you click Close and Apply, Power BI executes the data retrieval query.